 This castle is a truly remarkable place for anyone to see.
 Everything from waterfalls and towers to symbols, secret messages, and secret underground passageways made us feel like we were lost in medieval times looking for hidden truth left there by the previous owner.

-We both agreed that this was a tantalising place after we reached The Masonic Initiation Walls with a spiral staircase winding all the way down into the dark.
+We both agreed that this was a tantalising place after we reached The Masonic Initiation Well with a spiral staircase winding all the way down into the dark.
 Inside of the well was cold, damp and apart from the dripping water, so strangely quiet.

 I can’t even remember how many castles we have visited together and to tell you the truth at some point they all blend.
 But not Quinta da Regaleira.